ps-tuebingen-courses/pl1-lecture-notes/src/08-lazy-evaluation/lazy-evaluation.md

 assert(evalcbn(test3) == Fun("x",Ap(Add(Num(1),Num(2)),Id("x"))))
 ```

 However, if both produce a function, then the functions "behave" the same.
-More specifically, the function bodies produced by `evalcbn`
+More specifically, the function bodies produced by `eval`
-may be  "more evaluated" than those produced by `eval`.
+may be "more evaluated" than those produced by `evalcbn` since for the latter the evaluation of the arguments substituted for the parameters
+in the body is deferred.
 If we evaluated within function bodies (also called evaluation "under a
 lambda") - which our interpreters do not do - we could produce the expression returned from `eval` from the expression returned by `evalcbn`.
 This kind of equivalence is also called "beta-equivalence".